The Bitter Sweetness of Thirteen

 Plus, being a mother never looked like much fun.
 Whether watching my own mother or the moms of my friends, it didn’t seem like motherhood was a very satisfying, easy or meaningful (in any kind of big, outer-world way) path.
 As the oldest of four kids, I witnessed my parents fulfill classic 1950s era roles—mom stayed home, cooked, cleaned and raised the kids, and dad went to the office every day.
 With four, mom had her hands full.
-Imagine this juxtaposed against my daily viewing of Oprah, then just getting started in Chicago where I lived, rapidly ascending to super-womanhood and you get the picture.
+Imagine this juxtaposed against my daily viewing of Oprah, then just getting started in Chicago where I lived, rapidly ascending to super-womanhood and you

 I mean my parents neither disrespect nor blame—they were products of their times and choices both.
 But I had choices my mother never did, and to me, it sure looked like dad (and Oprah) was having a hell of a lot more fun.
 So I went to college, got a degree in Communication, and started a career.
 A few years later, I married the fascinating man I’m still married to today.
 Despite the glass-ceiling breakthroughs of baby-boomer women in the generation preceding me, I had a hard time seeing how working motherhood would work.
 Marriage, sure, but throw a kid in the mix?
 I knew it was possible, but was it desirable?